SN-RECIT-formation-a-distance/moodle-tool_htmlbootstrapeditor/README.md

 ``<style title="example" href="path/to/external/css/file">``

 This will tell the editor to load the specified CSS file (in this case, "example") when it is rendering the content of the editor canvas.

+## Custom components
+The files styles.css and content.js are a copy from the library html-bootstrap-editor.